cwendorf/Sourcebook/R/data-analysis/correlations.md

 sd(Outcome2)
 ```

-Get the covariance and correlation matrix for the variables.
+2. Type the following to get the covariance and correlation matrix for the variables.

 ```{r}
 cov(Outcome1,Outcome2)